Paints for a child's room: what to consider when buying?

 - Nordic Swan - Scandinavian countries.

 Safe paints for children's rooms marked in this way are diluted with water, so they do not contain toxic substances and are almost odorless, which significantly shortens the seasoning (drying) period.
-These are emulsion paints, which include, among others acrylic, latex, vinyl and ceramic paints.
+These are emulsion paints, which include, among others: acrylic, latex, vinyl, ceramic paints.

 What paint is best for an allergic child's room?

-In addition to the already mentioned PTA recommendation for particularly sensitive people with a tendency to allergies, it is worth paying attention to photocatalytic paints.
-They have anti-allergic properties and are bactericidal.
+In addition to the already mentioned PTA recommendation for particularly sensitive people, prone to allergies, it is worth paying attention to photocatalytic paints.
+They have anti-allergic properties and bactericidal effect.
 As paints safe for children, they stand out among others (thanks to the content of titanium dioxide) with their unique advantage, which is self-cleaning.
 What other possibilities do they have?
 Well, photocatalytic paints:

 - they clean the air when in contact with pollution;